Laboratory 1: Digital Input/Output (GPIO)

 drive and turn right 90°

 The bumper buttons on the car will be used to input each sequential step while a breadboard wired slide switch will cause the inputted pattern to execute and/or stop.
-A breadboard wired pushbutton is used to delete the last step inputted.
-A BiColor LED will provide indication of if the pattern is running (GREEN), the pattern is complete (RED) or the program is waiting for user input (OFF).
+One breadboard wired pushbutton is used to delete the last step inputted while a second wired pushbutton will delete all steps inputted.
+A BiColor LED will provide indication of if the pattern is running (GREEN), the pattern is complete (RED) or the program is waiting for user input (OFF), and the onboard RGB LED indicates both segment entry and sequence operation.

 Laboratory Goals